CFGB-FM

-CFGB-FM is a radio station broadcasting at 89.5 MHz (FM) from Happy Valley-Goose Bay, Newfoundland and Labrador, Canada, and is the local Radio One station of the Canadian Broadcasting Corporation, serving as that network's primary outlet in Labrador.
+CFGB-FM is a radio station broadcasting on 89.5 MHz (FM) from Happy Valley-Goose Bay, Newfoundland and Labrador, Canada, and is the local Radio One station of the Canadian Broadcasting Corporation, serving as that network's primary outlet in Labrador.
 A shortwave relay, CKZN rebroadcasts CFGB's signal to remote areas of Labrador.

 History

 CFGB launched on February 23, 1953 on 1340 AM.
 It was originally operated by the Royal Canadian Air Force.
 It was taken over by the CBC on February 23, 1959 and became part of the CBC Northern Radio Service.
 The station received CBC news and topical programs by relaying the signal from CBA in Sackville, New Brunswick.
 Tapes recorded in Montreal were also flown in on regular airline flights.
 Eventually the station was linked into the primary CBC network feed.

 In 1985, CFGB moved to 89.5 FM.
 The call sign then changed to CFGB-FM.